Turkey – spring natural history on the Lycian coast

 Our base for the final four days of the trip will be the colourful Lycian coastal town of Kaş, with a picturesque harbour and interesting shops.
 A boat trip takes us around the tranquil bay near the island of Kekova, where we can see the remains of ancient cities under the water and perhaps glimpse a passing Loggerhead Turtle.

-Return flight from UK to Antalya.
-Local transport as specified in itinerary.
-Seven nights’ accommodation, full board.
+Return flights from London to Antalya.
+Local transport as specified in the itinerary.
+Seven nights’ accommodation, full board basis.

 Refreshments.
 Entrance fees for optional sightseeing.
 Gratuities.
 Travel insurance.

-Day 1 Flight to Antalya.
-Transfer to our hotel in the village of Göynük (~ 1hour) near the Kemer Valley.
+Day 1 Flight to Antalya and transfer to our hotel in the village of Göynük (~ 1hour) near the Kemer Valley.

-Day 2 Today we travel up the Kemer Valley towards Gedelme with stops to look at spring flowers and listen for calling Krüper’s Nuthatch along the way.
-We will visit the spectacular Göynük canyon and walk part the way up.
+Day 2 We travel up the Kemer Valley towards Gedelme with stops to look at spring flowers and listen for calling Krüper’s Nuthatch along the way.
+After lunch, we visit the spectacular Göynük canyon and walk part the way up.
+Weather permitting, we may take the cable car up to the snowy peak of Mount Olympos (2,530m), with spectacular views along the coast.

-Day 4 This morning we visit the well preserved ancient Lycian city of Arykanda where, as well as the impressive ruins, we should also find interesting flowers, Persian Squirrel and Rock Nuthatch.
-We visit the Beymelek lagoon with its rich bird-life, before continuing westwards to the colourful Lycian coastal town of Kaş.
+Day 4 This morning we visit the well preserved ancient Lycian city of Arykanda where, as well as the impressive ruins, we should find interesting flowers, Persian Squirrel and Western Rock Nuthatch.
+After lunch we will visit the Beymelek lagoon with its rich bird-life, before continuing westwards.
+Finally, we arrive at our hotel in the colourful Lycian coastal town of Kaş, with a picturesque harbour and interesting shops.

-Day 5 We head higher today, spending our time exploring the cedar forests around Kuruova Pass and the juniper forests and bird-rich shores of nearby Lake Avlan.
+Day 5 We head for higher ground today, spending our time exploring the cedar forests around Kuruova Pass (1,550m) and the juniper forests and bird-rich shores of nearby Lake Avlan.

 Day 6 Today we take a boat trip to Kekova Island.
+Travelling on one of the traditional wooden boats around the bay is an ideal way of seeing the ruins of a crusader castle, ancient Lycian and Roman tombs and buildings on the hillsides or submerged along the shores of the island.
 Loggerhead Turtles are a regular sight on this journey, and this is one of the few places in Turkey where Mediterranean Monk Seals have been seen with any regularity in recent years.

-Day 7 Patara is known both for its ancient ruins and for its beach of soft white sand, backed by majestic dunes, bordered on its ends by mountains and the large marshy area, all that remains of the celebrated port of Patara.
+Day 7 Patara is known both for its ancient ruins and for its beach of soft white sand, backed by majestic dunes, bordered on its ends by mountains and the large marshy area, all that remains of the celebrated port of Patara, a member of the Lycian federation, in common with the other city sites in the valley, and renowned for its oracle during antiquity.
 Patara is now a national park and home to many birds, as well as being the breeding ground of the endangered Loggerhead Turtle.

-Day 8 We return to Antalya, stopping on the way at Myra to see the impressive rock cut tombs on a vertical cliff.
-We will have dinner in Antalya before our flight to the UK.
+Day 8 We return to Antalya, stopping at Myra to see the impressive rock cut tombs on a vertical cliff.
+Other stops will be made depending on the interest of the season and the time available.
+We will have dinner in Antalya in the evening before travelling to the airport for our flight to the UK.
+(There are a number of reasonably priced hotels at Gatwick if you need to travel home in the morning).

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.